 For UK businesses, the changes with older law represent evolution rather than a revolution.

 Because the law pre-dates the UK's exit of the EU, the rights that the CC (ICAC) give still apply equally to UK citizens and EU ones.
 This may change as the UK diverges from the EU.

 If you are a business and sell goods, services or digital content to a consumer, the Regulations will most likely apply to you.

 A consumer is defined as an individual acting for purposes which are wholly or mainly outside that individual’s trade, business, craft or profession.

 The law applies to businesses that trade online and offline, from Internet retailers to personal tax accountants.

 Some types of business (but not many) are exempt, either completely or just from the requirement to offer the customer a right to cancel.
 Note that there are not many that are.
-Check whether your business might be exempt by reading this article.
+Check the list of exemptions from consumer contract regulations.

 Where your contracts are formed is important

 The application of the Regulations has been split into three categories, covering: